School of Education

 Students must be formally accepted into the Teacher Education Program, which is required for enrollment in education courses higher than EDUC-2226 Characteristic of Indiv Exceptionalities.
 This application process is typically initiated in the sophomore year and includes the following requirements:

-2. Submit all required artifacts for the portfolio, including: Educational Autobiography, Virtus certificate, Apple Teacher and Google Educator 1 certificates, and current transcript.
+- Submit all required artifacts for the portfolio, including: Educational Autobiography, Virtus certificate, Google Educator 1 certificate, and current transcript.

 Candidates apply to student teach in the semester prior to their planned student teaching experience.
 Application is made by updating the candidate’s electronic portfolio with the required documents obtained since the initial application.
 Student teaching candidates must also have a 2.75 GPA for acceptance.
 The Committee on Teacher Education will formally consider all student teacher applicants, based on the following:

-1. Maintaining satisfactory performance on all Teacher Education Program requirements.
-(GPA 2.75, meeting the minimum scores on field experience evaluations, and updating candidate portfolio with required documentation).
+- Maintaining satisfactory performance on all Teacher Education Program requirements (GPA 2.75, meeting the minimum scores on field experience evaluations, and updating candidate portfolio with required documentation).

 Students shall be admitted to student teaching only if the above requirements are met; and if, in the judgment of a majority of the members of the Committee on Teacher Education, the student has the knowledge, skills, and dispositions necessary to be successful as a teacher.
 Following Committee on Teacher Education approval of a student’s admittance into student teaching, the candidate must maintain satisfactory performance on all program requirements.
 All program-required courses for the major(s) or the general education curriculum and any required proficiencies must be completed and denoted on the student’s transcript prior to the beginning of the student teaching semester.
 Failure to complete program requirements will result in delaying student teaching until the next semester.

 Application forms and materials may be obtained from the education advisor or the School of Education office.
-Students who do not fulfill the qualifications for admission to the Teacher Education Program, admission to student teaching or completion of the Teacher Education Program are extended the right of a due process hearing before the Committee on Teacher Education.
-Following this, if necessary, an appeal may be made to the dean of the college.
+Students who do not fulfill the qualifications for admission to the Teacher Education Program, admission to student teaching, or completion of the Teacher Education Program are extended the right of a due process hearing before the Committee on Teacher Education.
+Following this, if necessary, an appeal may be made to the Provost.

 Successful completion of the professional education examinations approved by the Kansas State Department of Education is a requirement for licensure in Kansas.
 The student is responsible for the costs of these tests.
 Students are also responsible for transportation to and from education field experiences for the duration of their time in the program.
 The School of Education at Benedictine College does not assume any liability for cost or safety in the completion of course requirements.